lemon-sh/lemonsh.moe/content/blog/onedrive-abuse.md

 +++
 If you're a student (or a teacher) and your school/university has an Office 365 plan (e.g. for Microsoft Teams), you probably have an Education Office 365 account, which comes with a whopping 1 TB (!) of OneDrive storage and you're probably not even using 1% of that capacity.
 Kinda wasteful in my opinion.

-But before I list a few fun examples of how you can make use of your school OneDrive, I need to address a few things:
+But before I list a few fun examples of how you can make use of your school OneDrive, I need to address a few - hopefully obvious - things:
-- Everything I talk about here should technically be possible with a Google Education account (or whatever it's called), although I have no experience with that, so YMMV.
+- Everything I talk about here should technically be possible with a Google Suite account (or whatever it's called), although I have no experience with that, so YMMV.
-- You probably are aware that the administrators of your school Office 365 suite do **not** have access to your files, but you should also know that they have the power to **reset your password** and gain access that way.
+- The administrators of your school Office 365 suite do **not** have access to your files, but you should also know that they have the power to **reset your password** and gain access that way.
-- This should be obvious, but your account is **not** permanent - it will eventually be removed (e.g. when you finish school) and you need to be prepared for that.
+- Your account is **not** permanent - it will eventually be removed (e.g. when you finish school) and you need to be prepared for that.
 - The examples I'll be showing are not always the *best* solutions to a given problem, but they are definetely fun ones!

 With that out of the way, let's begin!